New Jersey Bill to End Immigration Detention Voted Out of Committee

 Senate Bill (SB) 3361 was introduced by Senate Majority Leader Loretta Weinberg (D- Teaneck) on January 11.
 The companion bill, Assembly Bill (AB) 5207, sponsored by Assemblyman Gordon Johnson (D-Bergen), was introduced on January 4 and has been scheduled for a committee hearing on June 2.
 Both bills not only prohibit new detention contracts, but ban extending or renewing current ones, which would eventually end all of them statewide.

-SB 3361 was first heard in the Senate Law and Public Safety Committee on March 11, where it was met by significant opposition from local officials and others, concerned not only that ending the contracts would mean more illegal aliens at large in the community who were able to commit new crimes, but also that any illegal aliens who still remained in custody would simply have to be detained in facilities further away in other states.
+SB 3361 was first heard in the Senate Law and Public Safety Committee on March 11, where it was met with significant opposition from local officials and others, concerned not only that ending the contracts would mean more illegal aliens at large in the community who were able to commit new crimes, but also that any illegal aliens who still remained in custody would simply have to be detained in facilities further away in other states.
 Moreover, some opponents stressed that the contracts are also significant streams of federal revenue to the counties—without which taxes might have to go up and services could be cut—as well as providing well-paid unionized jobs.

 The committee did not vote on the bill at the hearing in March, but on May 20 they voted it out on party lines, four to two.
 Senators Nia Gill (D-Montclair), Linda Greenstein (D-Cranbury), Joseph Cryan (D-Union) and Nicholas Sacco (D-North Bergen) voted for it while Anthony M. Bucco (D-Denville) and Declan J. O’Scanlon Jr. (R-Holmdel) voted against it.